deusx7/deusx7.github.io/Posts/TryHackMe_Writeups/Writeups/Steel_Mountain/Steel_Mountain.md

 ![](images/20230912200320.png)
 ![](images/20230912200338.png)

 **Question 3**: "What is the CVE number to exploit this file server?".
-A quick search on [exploitdb](https://www.exploit-db.com/) give us our answer.
+A quick search on [exploitdb](https://www.exploit-db.com/) gives us our answer.

 ![](images/20230912200413.png)

 **Question 4**: "Use Metasploit to get an initial shell.
 What is the user flag?"

 Now lets get to work * cracks knuckles *

 Fisrt step is to start our metasploit and search "rejetto" there should be a module `exploit/windows/http/rejetto_hfs_exec` so we select that and move to the next step.